awslabs/aws-crt-python/docs/dev/writing-code.md

 [PyCapsule](https://docs.python.org/3/extending/extending.html#using-capsules)
 lets us bind the lifetime of a C struct to the lifetime of a Python object.
-The `PyCapsule` is a Python object holds a C pointer and a "destructor" function pointer.
+It's a Python object that holds a C pointer and a "destructor" function pointer.
 When Python cleans up the `PyCapsule`, the destructor function will be called.

 ## Bindings Design